-The Austin Area School Garden Collaborative brings together individuals and organizations interested in creating thriving gardens on local K-12 school campuses.
+The Central Texas School Garden Network brings together individuals and organizations interested in creating thriving gardens on local K-12 school campuses.
 This working group meets regularly to share best practices and lessons learned about growing plants, creating opportunities for hands-on learning for students, and enjoying the harvest from onsite edible and habitat gardens.

-Launched in 2012, the Bright Green Future Grants program offers funding for Austin-area students, teachers, and parents to implement sustainability projects that promote lifelong environmental stewardship.
-Many of these projects strengthen the local food system and have included composting systems, rain gardens, and organic gardens.
+Launched in 2012, the Bright Green Future Grant program offers funding for Austin-area students, teachers, and parents to implement sustainability projects that promote lifelong environmental stewardship at their school campus.
+Many of these projects strengthen the local food system by including composting systems, rainwater collection, and organic vegetable gardens.

 Project funding comes from the Office of Sustainability, Austin Resource Recovery, Watershed Protection, Public Works, and Austin Transportation Departments.

 Food Environment Analysis (Coming soon)

 In early 2017, the Office of Sustainability collected data from over 900 food retail establishments to assess the availability of healthy, nutritious food throughout the Austin area.
 The findings from this study will help guide new and existing healthy food initiatives and outreach for residents who live in areas that face barriers to healthy food access.

 Cities, school districts, and other public institutions spend billions of dollars every year on food.
 These choices have a huge impact on everything from public health to the local economy.
 However, purchasing decisions are often based on the cheapest bid—not the best food.